OperaVaria/useful-bash-scripts/docs/README.md

 ./git_project-init.sh -l mit
 ```

+### permissions-reset

+Resets the Unix file-system permissions of files and directories to their system defaults.
+Multiple path arguments can be passed, and directories are scanned recursively.

 ### rclone-automount

 Helps the Linux user to automate mounting cloud storages via the [rclone](https://rclone.org/) command line application.